West Highland White Terrier -

 Reading Recommendations:

-New and experienced owners will find this ebook an invaluable resource.
+New and experienced owners will find this book an invaluable resource.
 It will answer all your

-questions about Westies, everything from the house rules, to great advice for those who have to
+questions about Westies, everything from nutrition, house training, problem behaviors, to great advice for those pets

 dogs, you'll be delighted with the grooming tips to help you keep him looking good.